 Electricity can be generated in a number of ways.
 It can come from renewable resources such as biomass and waste, geothermal heat or steam, solar energy, rivers or small hydroelectric reservoirs, and wind energy; or, it can be produced from resources such as coal, large hydroelectric reservoirs, natural gas, or nuclear fuels.
 The Power Content Label describes the sources of electricity that are put into the power grid.
 Each utility must display information about the energy resources represented by their contracts with electricity generators.

-Santa Clara customers enjoyed almost twice the amount of renewable energy in their mix during 2014 than those receiving the state's average power mixture during 2013.
-SVP's 2014 power mix consisted of 36.3 percent eligible renewable resources.
-When large hydroelectric resources are included, SVP's power mix consisted of almost 51 percent renewable power.
+SVP's 2015 power mix consisted of 28.6 percent eligible renewable resources.
+When large hydroelectric resources are included, SVP's power mix consisted of almost 42 percent renewable power.

 For specific information about this Power Content Label, contact us by email, or by telephone at 408-244-SAVE (7283).
 For general information about the Power Content Label, contact the California Energy Commission at 1-800-555-7794 or at their website.